MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/dragonboard.md

 # Setting up a Dragonboard

 > [!IMPORTANT]
 > When you're working with a new Dragonboard, it comes with Android installed.
-You will need to wipe and load the device using the eMMC flashing method.
+You will need to wipe and load the device using the eMMC flashing method, [here](https://docs.microsoft.com/en-us/windows/iot-core/tutorials/qualcomm).

 > [!NOTE]
 > If you're running into any audio-related issues with your DragonBoard, we advise that you read through Qualcomm's manual [here](https://developer.qualcomm.com/download/db410c/stereo-connector-and-audio-routing-application-note.pdf).